Introduction: Cookie Business

 An individual may enjoy baking cookies and preparing desserts.
 People always tell him to start his own cookie business.
-To run a home-based cookie business can turn out to be a profitable business for someone who enjoys doing it.
+Running a home-based cookie business can turn out to be a profitable business for someone who enjoys doing it.
 But he needs to do little market research before he starts his own business.

 When an individual becomes ready to turn his love of baking into a home-based business, he is required to focus his attention on the following steps:

-FSSAI Permits and Licenses: Any individual who wants to start a home-based cookie business is required to apply to FSSAI (Food Safety & Standards Authority of India) for the license required to run food related business operations.
+- FSSAI Permits and Licenses: Any individual who wants to start a home-based cookie business is required to apply to FSSAI (Food Safety & Standards Authority of India) for the license required to run food-related business operations.
 FSSAI is an occupational and public health agency that is charged with regulating the food industry in India.

-Decide what kind of cookies you want to prepare.
+- Decide what kind of cookies you want to prepare.
 There are numerous kinds of cookies available in the market for customers.
 A Food Business Operator (FBO) can initially focus on only one type of product for which he can easily source raw materials or the one he has his specialty in.

-Decide a name for your business.
+- Decide a name for your business.
 As all kinds of businesses, small and large, are considered as a going concern, an FBO has to decide a name for his business on which formalities of FSSAI license and others would be completed.
-He can make a list of different business names and get feedback from friends, family and potential customers.
+He can make a list of different business names and get feedback from friends, family, and potential customers.
 When he has finalized a name, he has to check its availability with the Ministry of Corporate Affairs at www.mca.gov.in.

-Prepare a proper business structure.
-An FBO need to decide the kind of company he wants to register.
-He can either register his business as Sole proprietorship if he is willing to bear the full liability in case of business failure or he can opt for One Person Company (OPC) if he thinks that taking the liability is not right.
-In simpler terms, if a customer falls ill or dies by eating your cookies, you would not be required to pay for damages from your personal assets in case of a One Person Company (OPC) but in case of a proprietorship, you may be required to sell you assets like house and car to meet the liability.
+- Prepare a proper business structure.
+An FBO needs to decide the kind of company he wants to register.
+He can either register his business as a Sole proprietorship if he is willing to bear the full liability in case of business failure or he can opt for One Person Company (OPC) if he thinks that taking the liability is not right.
+In simpler terms, if a customer falls ill or dies by eating your cookies, you would not be required to pay for damages from your personal assets in the case of a Person Company (OPC) but in the case of a proprietorship, you may be required to sell you assets like house and car to meet the liability.

 - The next step is to sell your cookies to local coffee shops and other stores.
 He needs to package them nicely and distribute free samples and brochure.
 He can also get into business agreements for selling cookies at the establishment in writing so that there is enough clarity about the price and percentage sharing of profits.